 To explore and develop an awareness of the senses; touch, taste, sight, smell and hearing.
 Language is also encouraged through the description of these experiences.

-To develop the recognition of such elements as pitch, tempo, dynamics and rhythm.
-Also, helps to develop creative expression and confidence as well as a range of physical skills.
+Develop the recognition of such elements as pitch, tempo, dynamics and rhythm.
+Music also helps to develop creative expression and confidence as well as a range of physical skills.

-To develop new skills as they act out roles.
-They learn from one another as they interact in socio-dramatic play.
+Children develop new skills as they act out roles, learning from one another as they interact in socio-dramatic play.
 This play provides the opportunity to develop and practice socially acceptable behaviours.
 Children learn to ask and answer questions and to work together to solve problems.
 They also get opportunities to re-enact real-life scenarios.

 There is some powerful research that suggests the most important and special memories from our childhoods usually take place outside.
 Outdoor play also fosters the development of gross-motor (large muscle) skills and body control.
 Don’t forget, children have a lot of skills to develop and refine.
 Certain skills such as catching, kicking and throwing a ball, climbing, hopping and skipping are difficult.
 The outdoor play environment also provides a vast array of opportunities that provide similar opportunities to many indoor experiences, but with an emphasis on contact with nature, gross motor skills, physical challenges, social interaction and imagination.